 - Bend the right knee, lift the foot, and place it on the outside of the left leg by the knee.

 - Put the left elbow on the outside of the right knee and push into it gently, twisting toward the right side of the body.

 - Hold for 20–30 seconds, and then release and switch sides.

 This pose, which is also popular in yoga, involves the following steps:

-- Start in a kneeling position, lowering the buttock onto the heels.
+- Start by kneeling, lowering the buttock onto the heels.

 - Separate the knees about as far apart as the hips and lie the torso down between the thighs.

 - Extend the arms in a relaxed position on the floor in front of the head.